 For starters, this motherboard features the latest chipset i.e the B550.
 This brings with itself a few very important updates that even the high end Intel Z490 chipsets lack.

 Firstly, you do not need to update the BIOS here in order to use it with the latest Ryzen Gen 3 processors.
 It comes factory updated.

-On top of that, this motherboard offers plenty of upgrade.
+On top of that, this motherboard offers plenty of upgrades.
 It features the latest PCIe V4.0 protocol doubling the PCIe lane speed compared to the previous version.
-Moreover, it features the latest WiFi 6, a better phase power design compared to the older B450 chipset, and HDMI 2.1 capable of supporting 4k videos at 120 Hz and 8k Videos at 60 Hz.
+Moreover, it features the latest WiFi 6 support, a better phase power design compared to the older B450 chipset, and an HDMI 2.1 capable of supporting 4k videos at 120 Hz and 8k Videos at 60 Hz.

 Therefore, whether you are building a mid range or a high end setup for AMD, then this is certainly the best motherboard for video editing in our opinion.